Siri Shortcuts

 - Create a shortcut that opens your weekly poker game

-- Build a “game night” shortcut that sets up everything at once
+- Build a “game night” shortcut that launches a new game and starts a timer

-- Siri Shortcuts work with any Apple device that supports the Shortcuts app
+- Siri Shortcuts work on any Apple device that supports the Shortcuts app

 - You can rename shortcuts to use your own trigger phrases